 - careers with pressure groups

-- the role of a lobbyist
+- the role of a public affairs consultant (lobbyist)

-- working as a political researcher
+- working as a political researcher.

 2. Helping groups of people with specific needs